 Chiefdoms, Collapse and Coalescence in the Early American South by Robin Beck.
 The transformation of Native American societies during the first two centuries following European contact, focusing on the peoples of the Carolina Piedmont, particularly the Catawba Indians and their neighbors.

 The Cambridge History of the Native Peoples of the Americas: Volume I, North America edited by Bruce G. Trigger and Wilcomb E. Washburn.
 The first comprehensive history of the native peoples of North America from their arrival in the western hemisphere to the present.

 Cambridge History of the Native Peoples of the Americas: Volume III, South America edited by Frank Salomon and Stuart Schwartz.
-Concentrates on continental South America, but connected peoples in the Caribbean and lower Central America are also discussed.
+Concentrates on continental South America.

 A Native American Encyclopedia: History, Culture, and Peoples by Barry M. Pritzker.
 Covers USA regions.
 Reference with alphabetical listings on notable leaders, government, customs, dress, dwellings, weapons, religion, and more.
 From Oxford University Press.